-Well, when it comes to managing multiple Linux servers, the goals don't change.
+Well, when it comes to managing multiple Linux servers in shared or VPS hosting service, the goals don't change.
 So what's the most effective way to manage all your servers to make them more productive?
 You actually have a range of options you can try, and that's exactly what we'll be covering in this article.

 The simplest, most straight forward way to send requests to multiple servers is to use an app.
 Cssh or PAC manager are good options.
 This solution will work as long as you have relatively few servers - two or three - that are exactly the same and perform the same function.
 Right away, you can see that this solution is pretty inflexible.
 Considering the limitations of this method, it's actually not much more productive than just managing each server individually, especially since then you won't have to maintain entire two servers for the same exact function.